Scales & Arpeggios

 - 0 comments

-What Scale to Choose for Improvising?
+What Scale To Choose For Improvising?

 One of the most common question a beginner asks when he wants to start improvising on guitar is : Which scale to choose over which chords?
 However, there is a lot of scale and a lot of chord, it is easy to get lost.
 That's why it is important to make the relation between them, trying to understand what is the appropriate scale that fit the chord and vice versa.